 2. What can I use instead of buttermilk?

 You can make a substitute for buttermilk by mixing 1 cup of milk with 1 tablespoon of vinegar or lemon juice.
-Let it sit for about 5 minutes before using it.
+Let it sit for about 5 minutes before using it.3.
+How long do these poppers last?

 They are best enjoyed fresh, but if stored correctly, they can last up to 2 days at room temperature or a week in the fridge.
 Make sure to keep them in an airtight container.